OfficeDev/office-js-docs-pr/docs/develop/understanding-the-javascript-api-for-office.md

 - [Initialize with Office.onReady()](#initialize-with-officeonready)
 - [Initialize with Office.initialize](#initialize-with-officeinitialize)

+> [!TIP]
+> We recommend that you use `Office.onReady()` instead of `Office.initialize`.
+Although `Office.initialize` is still supported, using `Office.onReady()` provides more flexibility.
+>
-For information about the differences in these techniques, see [Major differences between Office.initialize and Office.onReady()](#major-differences-between-officeinitialize-and-officeonready).
+> For information about the differences in these techniques, see [Major differences between Office.initialize and Office.onReady()](#major-differences-between-officeinitialize-and-officeonready).

 For more details about the sequence of events when an add-in is initialized, see [Loading the DOM and runtime environment](loading-the-dom-and-runtime-environment.md).

 ### Initialize with Office.onReady()

 `Office.onReady()` is an asynchronous method that returns a Promise object while it checks to see if the Office.js library is fully loaded.
-When, and only when, the library is loaded, it resolves the Promise as an object that specifies the Office host application with an `Office.HostType` enum value (`Excel`, `Word`, etc.) and the platform with an `Office.PlatformType` enum value (`PC`, `Mac`, `OfficeOnline`, etc.).
+When the library is loaded, it resolves the Promise as an object that specifies the Office host application with an `Office.HostType` enum value (`Excel`, `Word`, etc.) and the platform with an `Office.PlatformType` enum value (`PC`, `Mac`, `OfficeOnline`, etc.).
 If the library is already loaded when `Office.onReady()` is called, then the Promise resolves immediately.

 One way to call `Office.onReady()` is to pass it a callback method.
 Here's an example: